- Live Rates

 A recent report by the housing research group at Zillow claimed: “For someone making the median income and putting away 10 percent each month, it would take just over seven years to save for a 20 percent down payment on the typical U.S. home.”

-Seattle, Washington fell somewhere in the middle of the rankings.
-Based on this hypothetical analysis for Q2 2018, it would take a median-income household in Seattle about 11 years to save up for a 20% down payment on a median-priced home.
+Seattle, Washington fell somewhere in the middle of Zillow’s rankings of cities across the nation.
+Based on this hypothetical analysis, it would take a median-income household in Seattle about 11 years to save up for a 20% down payment on a median-priced home.

 In reality, it probably would take a long time for a person with a median household income for the Seattle area to come up with a 20% down payment on a median-priced home.